What Is a Lark's Head Knot?

 Lark's Head Knot Necklace

 Here is a necklace with another style of the mother of pearl shell pendant, a lark's head knot, and then a glass chevron bead.
-I will add dangles to the bottom hole on the pendant to complete the pendant.Continue to 9 of 9 below.
+Dangles will eventually be added to the bottom hole on the pendant to complete the necklace.